jmichit/data-engineering-streamlit/README.md

 The goal of this project was to build a tool to allow for quick and easy testing of some simple rules-based trading strategies i.e. strategies based on prior price action (such as [moving averages](https://quantstrategies.academy/2020/08/28/how-to-use-moving-average/#Simple_Moving_Average) ) as opposed to market fundamentals, global economic factors, valuation / earnings ratios etc.  The inspiration for this project is the well known story of the Turtle Traders ( see [Turtle Trading: A Market Legend](https://www.investopedia.com/articles/trading/08/turtle-trading.asp) or [Turtle Trading Strategy](https://vantagepointtrading.com/top-trader-richard-dennis-turtle-trading-strategy/) )

 ## Design
-Oracle REST APIs expose key data functions (loading securities, deleting securites, adding statistics, retrieving database information, etc.) Streamlit puts control of these functions in the users hands.
+Oracle REST APIs expose key data functions (loading securities, deleting securites, adding statistics, retrieving database information, etc.) to the Streamlit hosted app which puts control of these functions in the users hands.
 The App allows users to see the impact of simple strategies for selected time periods and securities.

 ## Data